Unless the few of us who know the truth stand united, there is no hope for any of us.

 "Snowy?
 Where are you going?
 What have you found?" the woman called.

-The dainty white Persian had 'found' the watcher in the shrubbery.
+The dainty white Persian had discovered the watcher in the shrubbery.
 The dog stood and pushed through the bush to face the old lady.
 Her eyes widened.
 The string shopping bag in her hand dropped to the lawn, spilling tins of cat food.

 Cats looked from their mistress to the strange dog on the lawn, waving their tails in warning.
 One, a black Tom, arched his back and hissed.
 The woman gave a watery-sounding scold.
 "Is that any way to greet a friend, Mr. Tibbles?"
 She picked up her bag and gestured to the dog.
 "It isn't safe to linger outside.
 Come in, dear boy, come in!"

-Once the old woman shut the door and drew the curtains in the lounge, the Animagus 'dog' resumed his human form.
+Once the old woman shut the door and drew the curtains in the lounge, the Animagus resumed his human form.
 "Hello, Figgy."

 "Oh my word, Sirius Black…I never thought to see you again."